jameshkramer/docs/docs/standard/linq/work-dictionaries-linq-xml.md

 # How to work with dictionaries using LINQ to XML (LINQ to XML)

-It is often convenient to convert varieties of data structures to XML, and XML back to other data structures.
-This article shows a specific implementation of this general approach by converting a <xref:System.Collections.Generic.Dictionary%602> to XML and back.
+It is often convenient to convert data structures of various kinds to XML, and then from XML to other data structures.
+This article shows a conversion of a <xref:System.Collections.Generic.Dictionary%602> to XML and back.

-## Example
+## Example: Create a Dictionary, then convert its contents to XML

+This first example creates a <xref:System.Collections.Generic.Dictionary%602>, and then converts it to XML.

-This C# version of this example uses a form of functional construction in which a query projects new <xref:System.Xml.Linq.XElement> objects, and the resulting collection is passed as an argument to the constructor of the Root <xref:System.Xml.Linq.XElement> object.
+This C# version of the example uses a form of functional construction in which a query projects new <xref:System.Xml.Linq.XElement> objects, and the resulting collection is passed as an argument to the constructor of the Root <xref:System.Xml.Linq.XElement> object.

-The Visual Basic version of the example uses XML literals and a query in an embedded expression.
+The Visual Basic version uses XML literals and a query in an embedded expression.
 The query projects new <xref:System.Xml.Linq.XElement> objects, which then become the new content for the `Root` <xref:System.Xml.Linq.XElement> object.

 ```csharp
 Dictionary<string, string> dict = new Dictionary<string, string>();